erdogant/findpeaks/docs/pages/html/_sources/Performance.rst.txt

     False [ 3, 25]

-A comparison between peakdetect vs topology without interpolation show 20 differences in detection of peaks.
+A comparison between peakdetect vs topology without interpolation shows 20 differences in detection, highlighting the importance of preprocessing.

 .. code:: python